-For LPGRRs not designated Urgent, ERCOT shall review the COPS Recommendation Report and update the IA as soon as practicable, but no later than seven (7) days after the COPS Recommendation Report is issued, unless a longer period is warranted due to the complexity of the changes proposed by COPS.
+For LPGRRs not designated Urgent, ERCOT shall review the COPS Recommendation Report and update the IA as soon as practicable, but no later than seven (7) days prior to the next regularly scheduled TAC meeting, unless a longer period is warranted due to the complexity of the changes proposed by COPS.
 ERCOT shall issue the updated IA (if any) to TAC and post it on the MIS within three (3) Business Days of issuance.
 If a longer review period is required for ERCOT Staff to update the IA, ERCOT Staff shall submit a schedule for completion of the IA to the COPS and TAC chairs.